redhatstudent15/ansible-training/training/lesson09/README.md

 ## Steps

--   Create an inventory file named "inventory" with a group named "myinstance" and your internal instance IP assigned included
+-   Create an inventory file named `inventory` with a group named "myinstance" and your internal instance IP assigned included (you can reuse the inventory file used in the previous lesson)
--   Create a playbook named "tools-playbook.yml" using "myinstance" as a hosts parameter and ``<studentxx>`` as a user.
+-   Create a playbook named `tools-playbook.yml` using "myinstance" as a hosts parameter and ``<studentxx>`` as a user.
 The playbook should use tasks to ensure that the following conditions are met on the managed hosts:
     -   Define the following variables:
         -   User name variable named "mysql_user" with value "testuser01"
         -   User pass variable named "mysql_pass" with value "password01"